XWangLabTHU/cfDNApipe/README.md

 unset DISPLAY
 ```

-In the above example, user just pass the input folder which contains all the raw fastq files **(wothout any other files)** to the function, then the processing will start and all results will be saved in output folder mentioned in the former section.
-What's more, "report=True" will generate a html report for users.
+In the above example, users just pass the input folder which contains all the raw fastq files **(without any other files)** to the function, then the processing will start and all results will be saved in the output folder mentioned in the former section.
+What's more, "report=True" will generate an HTML report for users.

 In addition, cfDNApipe also provides **case-control** comparison analysis for WGBS/WGS data.
 For using this function, please see the section 4 and function **cfDNAWGS2** and **cfDNAWGBS2**.

-Also, users can write the whole pipeline in a python file and run it in backend like below.
+Also, users can write the whole pipeline in a python file and run it in the backend like below.

 ```shell
 nohup python WGBS_pipeline.py > ./WGBS_pipeline.log 2>&1 &